meghansimmons/note-taker/README.md

 ## Installation

 This application requires Node.JS to be installed.
-The user should then run ```npm install``` in their terminal to load the Express.js npm package(version x.x.x).
+The user should then run ```npm install``` in their terminal to load the Express.js npm package(version x.x.x). uuid for unique id

 ## Usage